-Data is available on the age, sex and ethnicity of those sentenced for dangerous dog offences and these demographics are provided in the accompanying analysis and research bulletin.
-As in earlier draft guideline consultation exercises, the Council has sought to consider if there are any variations in sentence outcomes amongst offenders but a lack of information on two key variables make it difficult to do so.
+Data is available on the age, sex and ethnicity of burglary offenders and these demographics are provided in the accompanying analysis and research bulletin.
+The Council has sought to consider if there are any variations in sentence outcomes amongst burglary offenders.
+However, a lack of information on two key variables make it difficult to undertake this work:

 The first limitation is that comprehensive data does not exist on the severity of the offence associated with each sentence.
-This makes it impossible to distinguish whether any differences observed in sentence severity result from differences in, for example, age, gender or ethnicity, or are rather because there are differences between these groups as to the severity of the offences committed.
+This makes it impossible to distinguish whether any differences observed in sentence severity result from differences in , for example, age, gender or ethnicity, or are rather because there are differences between these groups as to the severity of the offences committed.

 The second limitation is the lack of data on whether a guilty plea was made (this data is available only for sentences in the Crown Court) and the actual discount received where a plea was made (in all cases).
-The data available to the Council details the final sentence outcomes after any discount for a guilty plea has been applies.
-However, it is known that a higher proportion of BME defendants plead not guilty than of white defendants, (Statistics on Race and the Criminal Justice System 2008/09, Ministry of Justice, 2010), which means that other things equal, differences in sentences post guilty plea adjustments would be expected, though this is not thought to be specific to dangerous dog offences.
+The data available to the Council details the final sentence outcomes after any discount for a guilty plea has been applied.
+However, it is known that a higher proportion of BME defendants plead not guilty than of white defendants.
+(Statistics on Race and the Criminal Justice System 2008/09, Ministry of Justice, 2010) which means that, other things equal, differences in sentences post guilty plea adjustments would be expected, though this is not expected to be specific to burglary as an offence.